catts537/vehicle-detection/backup of project code/README.md

 Open a new terminal or command prompt and type: bash

-Copy code
+Copy code:
 ffmpeg -version

 If installed correctly, this will display the FFmpeg version and configuration details.
-3. Run FFmpeg Commands
+2. Run FFmpeg Commands
 After completing the setup, you can run FFmpeg commands from the command line without any issues.
 For example: bash

-Copy code
+Copy code:
 ffmpeg -i input.mp4 -c:v libx264 output.mp4